The Petroleum Industry Bill Must Address Environmental Pollution and Concerns of Oil-Bearing Communities

 We request members of the National Assembly to give ample time for host communities to make presentations on the Petroleum Industry Bill.
 The National Assembly can achieve this by working with the state houses of assembly in the various states to hold public hearings and reduce the burden of poor community members travelling to Abuja for hearings only to be denied participation.

-Please collect copies of a briefing paper by Social Action that addresses concerns about the Petroleum Industry Bill’s provisions in more detail.
+Please collect copies of a briefing paper by Alone that addresses concerns about the Petroleum Industry Bill’s provisions in more detail.